Last Updated on March 14, 2023 by Nicole

 Sinead from Map Made Memories recommends eating breakfasts and lunches at Supermarket chains like Tesco or Sainsburys.
 They often offer meal deals with drink, crisps (potato chips) and sandwich starting at $4 USD.

-Afternoon Tea At Marks & Spencers
+Afternoon or High Tea At Marks & Spencers

 Purchase Discount Tickets For West End Shows